arunoda/learnnextjs-demo/readme.md

 # learnnextjs-demo

-This repository is meant to be used in associated with the nextjs tutorial on nextjs.org/learn.
+This repository is meant to be used in associated with the Next.js tutorial on https://nextjs.org/learn.

 ## Setup

-There is two ways to start using this repository:
+There are two ways to start using this repository:

 - [**Download a zipped version of this repo**](https://github.com/arunoda/learnnextjs-demo/archive/getting-started.zip)